amyspencerproject/amyspencerproject/README.md

 - 🦋 I’m currently learning Node JS, and React Hooks

-- 🚀 I'm always striving to write clean code

-- 🪢 I'm open to collaboration

-- 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/amyspencercodes/)
+- 🪢 I'm open to collaboration 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/amyspencercodes/)

 - 🌟 Fun fact: A ["jiffy"](https://en.wikipedia.org/wiki/Jiffy_(time)) is a real unit of time, equal to the time it takes for light to travel one femtometer